rcmstark/cocoatouch-for-android/README.md

 }
 ```

 Not bad.
-But using this libraty, it becomes:
+But using this library, it becomes:

 ```sh
 public class MainActivity extends UIViewController